 Our society is going through a period of radical self-examination.
 There is a lot of house cleaning to be done within our field of work, much of it associated with issues of nudity and exploitation.
 But we must take great care as we examine these questions.
 We need to evolve new modes of conduct, and I say modes, not codes.
 If we don't get it right we risk instilling a fear of expressing affection and play and physical contact and so end up creating the kind of puritanical, emotionally impoverished societies that engage in mass shootings, suicide bombings and vote for the likes of Donald Trump.

-As to the question of how much nudity is enough, I am reminded of the brilliant Italian cook whose culinary skills were recognized by the Roman gods.
-They decided to grant him one wish.
-He knew immediately what he wanted: to gaze upon Venus' naked body.
+I am reminded of Gino, a brilliant Italian cook whose culinary skills were recognized by all, even the Roman gods.
+Endless dishes of ambrosia can get quite boring, and the gods used to drop by his simple trattoria, suitably disguised of course.
+The quality and variety of his cooking pleased them so much that they decided to reward his talents and grant him one wish.
+One wish and only one wish, for anything he desired.
+Gino knew immediately what he wanted: to gaze upon Venus' naked body.
 The gods were horrified.
 Venus?
 Naked?
 Such a request would be completely out of line, and probably fatal to a mere mortal.
-But the cook insisted.
+But our cook insisted.
 After all, if the gods started breaking their word, the Universe would become unhinged.
-So they flew him up to a small temple on the top of Mount Olympus.
+So they flew Gino up to a small temple on the top of Mount Olympus.
 The entrance to the temple was barred by a massive wooden door.
 There was no handle, just a keyhole.
 Our cook was instructed to peer through the keyhole, and what he saw, pressed up close, framed by the far end of the keyhole, was not just sufficient, but extraordinary beyond his wildest expectations, and completely satisfying; a sight of incomparable beauty.
 A very happy man indeed flew back to his humble kitchen amongst the mortals and proceeded to invent the tortellini in honour of Venus' navel!